jzurner1/cyber_learning_path/README.md

 # Section 1: The Basics
 Before taking on any certifications, I want to get a strong background on some universal topics.
 These include the basics of networking, penetration testing, tools, and operating systems (namely Windows and Linux).
+I am familiar with most of these topics, but I want to get a deeper understanding of them.

 ## 1.1: Resources
 - [Practice site 1 (TryHackMe)](https://tryhackme.com/hacktivities)